Unlock the Power of Type Hints in Python

 What is Static Type Checking?

 Static type checking is a process that checks the types of variables and function parameters at compile-time, preventing type-related errors at runtime.
 In statically-typed languages like Java and C++, you must declare the data type of a variable when you define it.
-Python, on the other hand, is dynamically typed, but you can use tools like mypy to introduce static type checking.
+Python, on the other hand, is dynamically typed, but you can use tools to introduce static type checking.

 Adding Type Hints to Variables